 This Day In Writing History

-Patricia Cornwell's mother suffered from severe depression and had to be hospitalized, resulting in her children being placed in foster care.
+Patricia Cornwell's mother suffered from severe depression and had to be hospitalized.
+Her children were placed in foster care.
 By her late teens, Patricia herself suffered from depression, was anorexic, and struggled throughout her life with bipolar disorder.
-Her troubled relationship with her emotionally abusive father would later be reflected in her most famous character, medical examiner Dr. Kay Scarpetta.
+Her troubled relationship with her emotionally abusive father would later be reflected in her most famous character, medical examiner turned sleuth Dr. Kay Scarpetta.

 In the late 1970s, after graduating Davidson College, Patricia married one of her English professors, Charles Cornwell, who was 17 years older.
 He left his tenured position to become a preacher, and she began writing a biography of Ruth Bell Graham, wife of famous evangelist Billy Graham.
 In 1979, Patricia landed a job as a reporter for The Charlotte Observer and began covering crime.
 Her book, A Time For Remembering, later renamed Ruth, A Portrait: The Story Of Ruth Bell Graham was published in 1983.
 It was Ruth who encouraged Patricia to become a novelist.

-Following the success of Postmortem, Patricia Cornwell wrote 15 more Kay Scarpetta crime thrillers, with the 16th, The Scarpetta Factor, due for release in 2010.
-She has written other novels, as well as non-fiction including cookbooks and a controversial book about the legendary 19th century serial killer Jack The Ripper called Portrait Of A Killer: Jack The Ripper - Case Closed in which she claimed that the Ripper was really English impressionist painter Walter Sickert, who had been previously mentioned by others as possibly either a Freemason conspirator or a direct accomplice to the murders.
+Following the success of Postmortem, Patricia Cornwell wrote over a dozen more Kay Scarpetta crime thrillers, with the latest, Port Mortuary, due for release in November, 2010.
+She has written other novels, as well as non-fiction including cookbooks and a controversial book about the legendary 19th century British serial killer Jack The Ripper called Portrait Of A Killer: Jack The Ripper - Case Closed in which she claimed that the Ripper was really English impressionist painter Walter Sickert, who had been previously mentioned by others as possibly either a Freemason conspirator or a direct accomplice to the murders.
 Cornwell's contention that DNA found on a letter written by Jack The Ripper belonged to Sickert - and proved that he was the Ripper - was loudly derided by experts on Sickert and the Ripper murders.

 Politically conservative and a personal friend of former President George H.W.
 Bush, (whom she called Big George) Cornwell was disappointed in the presidency of his son, George W. Bush, saying "I was supportive of young George Bush because I liked his family.
 I thought he was going to be another Big George.
 Boy, was I ever wrong.
 It's not a democracy so much as a theocracy, and those are not the principles this country was founded on."
 She has occasionally supported Democratic candidates for office.

-While doing research on the criminal mind for her 2005 Kay Scarpetta novel Predator, Cornwell, a proponent of the death penalty, surprised her conservative fans by renouncing capital punishment, concluding that the mind is developed by both nature and nuture acting upon each other, something she herself experienced during her struggle with bipolar disorder.
+While doing research on the criminal mind for her 2005 Kay Scarpetta novel Predator, Cornwell, a proponent of the death penalty, surprised her conservative fans by denouncing capital punishment, concluding that the mind is developed by both nature and nurture acting upon each other, something she herself experienced during her struggle with bipolar disorder.

 Patricia Cornwell is without a doubt one of the great modern crime thriller novelists.